scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

     **Disclaimer: Gender questions**

-    Some of the examples of this tutorial are chosen around touchy gender questions.
-The reason is that on such questions the true value of a claim actually matters to many people.
+    Some of the examples of this tutorial are chosen around gender questions.
+The reason is that on such questions controlling the truth of a claim actually matters to many people.

 Data representation and interaction